 How long will my garnishes last?

-They have a 6-month shelf life but I have had them last for up to a year.
+They have a 12-month shelf life but I have had them last for years if they're kept dry..

 How should I store them?